Mung Beans with Squash and Chorizo – Make some twist to thw way you cook your Friday munggo recipe. This one is a delicious and healthy version too.

 I’ve cooked munggo one way, the familiar way – sauteed with pork, shrimp, bittermelon and bittermelon leaves or most of the time spinach.
 And I’d say that it’s the same for most Filipinos.
 That is until I came across this recipe that uses squash and sausage.
 All of a sudden, I am looking at the Mung beans in a totally new light.

 Why haven’t I prepared this versatile bean a different way all these years?
 I’ve become complacent with these tiny olive green beans.
 But not anymore!
 Google to the rescue.
 I’ll be searching high and low for recipes that utilize this beloved mighty bean.
-Keep a lookout for future postings.

 1 tablespoon olive oil